numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 - Expanding the size of the main namespace with about ~20 aliases (e.g., ``acos`` & co. with C99 names aliasing ``arccos`` & co.).

-Overall we believe that the benefits significantly outweigh the gains - and are permanent, while the costs are largely temporary.
+Overall we believe that the benefits significantly outweigh the costs - and are permanent, while the costs are largely temporary.
 In particular, the benefits to array libraries and compilers that want to achieve compatibility with NumPy are significant.
-And as a result, the long-term benefits for the PyData (or scientific Python) ecosystem as a whole - because of downstream libraries being able to support multiple array libraries as easily as possible - are significant too.
+And as a result, the long-term benefits for the PyData (or scientific Python) ecosystem as a whole - because of downstream libraries being able to support multiple array libraries much more easily - are significant too.
 The number of breaking changes needed is fairly limited, and the impact of those changes seems modest.
-Not painless, but smaller than the impact of other breaking changes in NumPy 2.0, and a price worth paying.
+Not painless, but we believe the impact is smaller than the impact of other breaking changes in NumPy 2.0, and a price worth paying.

 In scope for this NEP are:

-- Changes to NumPy's Python API needed to support the 2022.12 version of the array API standard,
+- Changes to NumPy's Python API needed to support the 2022.12 version of the array API standard, in the main namespace as well as ``numpy.linalg`` and ``numpy.fft``,
 - Changes in the behavior of existing NumPy functions not (or not yet) present in the array API standard, to align with key design principles of the standard.

 Out of scope for this NEP are: